Kirsten Gillibrand drops out of 2020 presidential race

 Kirsten Gillibrand drops out of 2020 race: 'I'm ending my presidential campaign'

-Sen. Kirsten Gillibrand of New York on Wednesday became the latest Democrat to exit the 2020 presidential primary, announcing that she is abandoning her campaign for the White House after failing to meet the fundraising and polling thresholds for September's debate in Houston.
+Sen. Kirsten Gillibrand of New York on Wednesday became the latest Democrat to exit the 2020 presidential primary, announcing that she is scrapping her campaign after failing to meet the fundraising and polling thresholds for September's debate in Houston.

 "After more than eight incredible months, I'm ending my presidential campaign," Gillibrand said in a video on Twitter.
 "We wanted to win this race, but it's important to know when its not your time and to know how you can best serve your commmunity and country."

-She added: "I believe I can best serve by helping unite us to beat Donald Trump in 2020."
+She added, "I believe I can best serve by helping unite us to beat Donald Trump in 2020."

+The president responded to the news with a jab: "A sad day for the Democrats, Kirsten Gillibrand has dropped out of the Presidential Primary.
+I’m glad they never found out that she was the one I was really afraid of!"

-Gillibrand is the most-well known Democrat to exit the crowded -- but winnowing -- field of White House hopefuls.
+Gillibrand is so far the best-known Dem to exit the crowded -- albeit winnowing -- field of White House hopefuls.

-In the past two weeks, former Gov. John Hickenlooper of Colorado, Gov. Jay Inslee of Washington and Rep. Seth Moulton of Massachusetts all dropped out of the White House race.
+In the past two weeks, former Gov. John Hickenlooper of Colorado, Gov. Jay Inslee of Washington state and Rep. Seth Moulton of Massachusetts all dropped out.
 All three immediately moved on to down-ballot races.
 Hickenlooper launched a bid for the Democratic Senate nomination in Colorado, while Inslee and Moulton announced re-election bids for their respective offices.

 SOME 2020 DEMS FUME AT DNC OVER DEBATE CRITERIA CRACKDOWN

-Gillibrand was reelected to her second term in the Senate in 2018 and won't have to face a challenger for her seat until 2024, but she told Fox News last week that she would be open to serving as her party's vice presidential nominee.
+Gillibrand was elected to her second term in the Senate in 2018 and won't have to face a challenger for her seat until 2024, but she told Fox News last week that she would be open to serving as her party's vice presidential nominee.

 “I’m here to serve,” she said.
 “I can serve in any capacity.”